JonathanDotCel/psx_clean_laser_mirror/README.md

 - I'm not responsible for damages to your PS1.
 - Unplug the playstation to avoid a nasty shock from the PSU.

-Thanks to Matthew Read for originally showing me this.
-Thanks to AirIsOptional for one or two of the pics.
+Thanks to Matthew Read for originally showing me this, to AirIsOptional for one or two of the pics, and to Rama for some additional information.

 # 1 - Shell